The relationship between structure and function in locally observed complex networks: Conclusions

 \section{Conclusions}

 In a dynamical system underlain by a completely regular topology (e.g. a toroidal lattice), every node behaves identically regarding its influence on the overall dynamics.
 It remains an important question to quantify how local heterogeneities in the topology, which can be understood as structural symmetry breaks, may influence the unfolding of the respective dynamics.
 Despite continuing interest in this area, relatively incipient results have been obtained as a consequence of the fact that several elements that can interfere with the overall dynamics --- such as initial conditions, stochasticity, and parameter configurations --- are not kept constant while inferring individual effects.
 The current article has addressed this problem by proposing a framework for quantifying to which an extent the topology around each node contributes to differentiating the dynamics.
-Moreover, the method is devised in such a way as to not require the consideration of any specific topological or structural measurement.
+Moreover, the method is devised in such a way as to not require the consideration of any specific topological or structural metric.
 Though the method can be applied with respect to any of the potentially interfering elements, in the present work we restrict our attention to the effect of initial conditions.

-We illustrated the potential of the reported methodology with respect to random model (ER, BA and geographic) and real-world (\emph{C. elegans}) complex networks under the integrate-and-fire dynamics.
+We illustrated the potential of the reported methodology with respect to a range of different topologies, namely the ER, BA and geographic random models, the neuronal connections of the nematode (\emph{C. elegans}) and the world-wide airport network.
 Several interesting findings are reported, including the fact that the nodes in ER networks are not significantly differentiated regarding their respective time series.
-The geographic model exhibits clusters of nodes that are highly differentiated in comparison to the majority of network nodes, a consequence of the high statistical fluctuations present in the network construction.
+The geographic model exhibits groups of nodes that are highly differentiated in comparison to the majority of network nodes, a consequence of the high statistical fluctuations present in the network construction.
 The result for the BA model showed that the topological particularities of the hubs are amplified in the dynamics taking place on the system.